About This Program

 If you are interested in why people think and behave the ways they do, anthropology is a discipline you will find intriguing and useful for your life.
 Anthropology focuses on the holistic study of diverse peoples and cultures with a central focus on what it means to be human and how humans make shared meaning (cosmologies).
 In today’s complex and climate-imperiled world, learning how to understand ourselves and other human societies in all their rich diversity is essential.
 Many of our courses involve hands-on work in community settings where you apply your talents to modern societal challenges.

-Our courses provide exciting opportunities in the areas of digital ethnography, archaeological lab methods, legal anthropology, medical anthropology, sustainability, the environment and energy, equitable governance of shared resources, and more.
-We also provide you with a Careers in Anthropology course to help plan for post-college careers.
+Our courses provide exciting opportunities in the areas of digital ethnography, archaeological lab methods, sustainability, the environment and energy, equitable governance of shared resources, and more.
+We also provide students with career training to help plan for post-college careers.
 We offer internships, field schools, and other professionalization opportunities that provide immersive learning.
 Our curriculum throughout emphasizes the development and refinement of writing, communication, and participatory media skills necessary in today’s world.

 Program Highlights

-- Gain knowledge in specific ethnographic areas such as Middle, Central and South America, the Middle East, Europe, North America (including US culture), Africa
+- Gain knowledge in specific ethnographic areas such as the Middle East, Latin America, and Europe.

 Research & Experiential Learning